cap-js/docs/node.js/outbox.md

 # Transactional Outbox

 Often, remote operations should be delayed until the main transaction succeeded.
 Otherwise they're also triggered in case of a rollback.
-To solve this problem, an outbox is used internally to defer remote operations until the success of the current transaction.
+To enable this, an outbox can be used to defer remote operations until the success of the current transaction.

 Every CAP service can be _outboxed_, that means dispatching events becomes _asynchronous_.